Tweeters are an essential part of a fully equipped car audio setup.

 As already mentioned, tweeters are supplemental.
 This means that they’re never used alone.
-Often, they’re used in a 2-way or a 3-way speaker system to fill in a specific need, in which case is to produce high frequency sound that other speakers are not able.
+Often, they’re used in a 2-way or a 3-way speaker system to fill in a specific need, in which case is to produce a high-frequency sound that other speakers are not able to.
 However, some users use tweeters to improve the high-frequency sound of their audio system for added effect.

 In case you’re wondering, the most common set-up used in the average car today is called the “2-way” speaker system.

 The reason why it’s named such is that it uses a combination of 2 speakers.
 Because the system only has 2 speakers, the range of sound it is capable of producing is severely limited.
 This is especially true for factory car audio systems.

 You see, speakers aren’t built for a specific use, unlike sub-woofers (for middle- to low-range frequencies) and tweeters (for high-range frequencies).